What is Customer Onboarding?

 Customer onboarding is the structured process of helping new customers set up, learn, and start getting value from your product or service as quickly as possible.

-It starts the moment someone signs up or purchases and continues until they’ve achieved their first meaningful success with your product — the “aha moment.”
+It starts the moment someone signs up or purchases and continues until they’ve achieved their first meaningful success with your product.
+The “aha moment.”
 For a project management tool, that might be creating their first project with their team.
 For a marketing service, it might be seeing their first published article live on their website.

 Wyzowl research shows 63% of customers consider the onboarding experience when making a purchase decision.
 And the data on what happens when onboarding fails is stark: 23% of churn is directly attributed to poor onboarding, per Precursive.